reesmichael1/roman/README.md

 When reading a post, you can (by default) press `L` to construct a list of all of the links in the post you are viewing as well as the link to the original post.
 After selecting one, the link will be opened in your default browser.

+You can manage your subscriptions by running `roman manage`.

 `roman` is still in very early development.
-[Several improvements are planned!](https://todo.sr.ht/~reesmichael1/roman)
+[Several improvements are planned!](https://todo.sr.ht/~reesmichael1/roman) However, `roman` is already quite usable.

 ## Configuration